jboss-developer/jboss-eap-quickstarts/cmt/README.md

 Server Log: Expected warnings and errors
 -----------------------------------

-_Note:_ You will see the following errors in the server log.
-Hibernate attempts to drop the table and constraints before they are created because the `hibernate.hbm2ddl.auto` value is set to `create-drop`.
-You can ignore these errors.
+_Note:_ You will see the following warnings and errors in the server log.
+This is because Hibernate attempts to drop the table and constraints before they are created without checking first to see if they exist.
+The issues can tracked here: <https://hibernate.atlassian.net/browse/HHH-6670> and <https://hibernate.atlassian.net/browse/HHH-9545>.
+You can ignore these warnings and errors.

     HHH000389: Unsuccessful: drop sequence hibernate_sequence
     Sequence "HIBERNATE_SEQUENCE" not found; SQL statement: drop sequence hibernate_sequence [90036-168]

 Undeploy the Archive